 Weak Copyleft

 Description: The Library GPL 2.0 is an older version of the LGPL and is now considered obsolete.
 It should be replaced with version 2.1.
 LGPL is primarily used for software libraries, enabling their use in open source and proprietary applications.
-Under the LGPL, you only need to share modifications to the library, and you can dynamically link it in your application without sharing your application’s source code.
+Under the LGPL, you only need to share modifications to the library and you can dynamically link it in your application without sharing your application’s source code.

 Requirements: The source code should include the original copyright notice and licence text.
 Additionally, the source code should include notices of significant changes, including dates, and you should disclose the affected source code when distributing work.
 You cannot sublicense relevant code.
-Modifications to the LGPL 2.0-licensed library must be released under the LGPL 2.0, but the rest of the application that uses the library can be under any licence.
+Modifications to the LGPL 2.0 licensed library must be released under the LGPL 2.0 but the rest of the application that uses the library can be under any licence.

 Compatibility, linking and mixing: LGPL 2.0 is subsumed by GPL 2.0 but not compatible with GPL 3.0 and is linking-permissive.
 It permits dynamic linking of the library with both open source and proprietary applications.
 This allows mixing of LGPL 2.0 code with MIT, 2- and 3-clause BSD, Apache 2.0 and CDDL.
 If the library is statically linked with an application (i.e. the library becomes part of the application), the application must also be made available in an object code or other relevant format, allowing for modification and re-linking of the application.

-Patent rights: Patent rights are not mentioned (implicitly granted).
+Patent rights: Patent rights are not mentioned but are considered to be implicitly granted.

 Remarks: Use dynamic linking in languages that also have static linking.